the first frisbee of spring

 shimmering through shady pockets of nocturnal air

-bristling with a wintered but now vernal joy
+tingling with well-wintered but now vernal joy

 along the Iffley Road